A once thriving uranium mining town, Jeffrey City now sits forgotten, forlorn, and rotting away in the Wyoming sun, rain, and snow.

 Then came the bust.
 The uranium industry collapsed.
 At first, only minor layoffs set in.
 Management and workers waited, hoping for an industry rebound.
 It would not come.
 In 1982 the mine closed.

 Jeffrey City became a stew pot of anger and frustration; anger at the corporation, frustration at the lack of other options for work for hundreds of miles around.
 Suddenly the population keenly felt the remoteness of their town and their homes.
 People lashed out: electrical lines were sabotaged, car windows shot out, the high school vandalized.

 Then the rage became fear as radiation was found in their homes.
 The exodus began.

 Today the streets sit empty, an asphalt grid cracking under the harsh weather.
 Street lights still stand, but remain dark, rusting away.
 Empty home plots are nothing but weeds and useless utility meters.
-Here and there mobile homes lay, shattered, discarded.
+Here and there mobile homes lie, shattered, discarded.
 An abandoned bath tub sits among the elements.
-The schools, hotels, churches, shops, all boarded up.
+The schools, hotels, churches, and shops are all boarded up.
 Main street is a sad testament to old promises, shattered hopes.
 A park is now only brown prairie grass, an abandoned teeter totter sitting still, a swing set twisting in the wind.
 Today, you can stand in the middle of a once thriving town and see not a soul around.
-As to Beulah’s own “Home on the Range”, nothing remains.
+As for Beulah’s own “Home on the Range”, nothing remains.